datagraph/cl-ndbapi/README.md

 As a consequence, you can use SQL to setup new databases, tables, indexes and so forth, and also to load or export data, while you can use the NDB&nbsp;API to efficiently retrieve data, for example, by making use of specialized indexes.
+Look at the [instruction on how to test this library](INSTALL.md#testing-the-library) for an example for this.

 > **NOTE:** This is an early release and the library still evolving
 > as of 2022-10-25.
 MGR